davepinch/pinchy.cc/collections/_wikipedia/God_(disambiguation).md

   - God
   - Wikipedia
 ---
-**God** is a monotheist conception of the Supreme Being and principal object of faith. **Gods** or deities are natural or supernatural beings considered divine or sacred, depending on tradition.
+**God** is a monotheist conception of a supreme being and principal object of faith. **Gods** or deities are natural or supernatural beings considered divine or sacred, depending on tradition.